Skip to main content

 Glean supports real-time search across Microsoft OneDrive and SharePoint, including Document Libraries, Sites, and Lists.
 The feature streamlines collaboration and ensures users can quickly find and use the most up-to-date documents across their Microsoft 365 environment.

 How to access: Admins can turn on the feature in the Glean Admin Console.
 For OneDrive and SharePoint, setup requires registering an app in Azure, granting the necessary application permissions (including Sites.FullControl.All and Files.ReadWrite.All), and completing the configuration in Glean.
-Once enabled, users can paste OneDrive or SharePoint links into Glean Chat to fetch and interact with documents, provided they have access rights.
+Once enabled, users can paste OneDrive or SharePoint links into Assistant to fetch and interact with documents, provided they have access rights.
 For detailed setup steps, refer to the Glean Help Center documentation for OneDrive and SharePoint connectors.

 Connectors ROAD-1141